-Each night in Seattle, 700–1,000 young people have no safe place to sleep.
-That's thousands of homeless children and young adults each year, trying to survive on our streets.
-YouthCare serves these homeless young people through street outreach, housing, and education and employment programs — working day and night to get them off the streets and preparing for life.
+Each night in Seattle, up to 1,000 young people are homeless or unstably housed.
+YouthCare serves these youth through street outreach, housing, and education and employment programs — working day and night to get them off the streets and preparing for life.

 Education and Employment Training

 Many homeless youth arrive at our door with gaps in knowledge, or little work experience.
 Some arrive simply without the confidence in themselves to believe they can succeed.
 Our employment counselors work with youth to develop resumes and conduct mock interviews, while our employment training programs teach youth customer service skills, or construction work.
 Meanwhile, youth can work towards their GED or high school diploma at our on-site Interagency Academy, a partnership with Seattle Public Schools.

 Nearly 1,400 young people accessed basic services during drop-in hours at YouthCare’s James W. Ray Orion Center, including access to showers and laundry, referrals to shelter and housing opportunities, and much more.